-Scope of policy
+1.1 Purpose of the policy

-This policy is intended to ensure that the privacy of individuals is protected in the collection, use, disclosure and storage of personal information by FOS.
+This Policy is intended to ensure that the privacy of individuals is protected in the collection, use, disclosure and storage of personal information by FOS.

-Functions and activities of FOS
+- Functions and Activities of FOS

 The role of FOS is to provide an accessible, independent dispute resolution service to individual and small businesses.

 A dispute which falls within the jurisdiction of FOS may be referred to the relevant member to give it an opportunity to resolve the dispute.